 Direct deposit is the fastest way to receive your funds.
 If you don’t have direct deposit with the Cashier's Office, we encourage you to sign up in MyNevada.
 Otherwise, a check will be sent to the address on file in MyNevada.
 Make sure that the mailing address you have listed on MyNevada is correct.

 Not automatically.
 You can opt to apply these funds to any outstanding balance in your account by selecting this option on your request for funds.
 Otherwise, the emergency funds will be sent directly to you as a direct deposit to your bank account or as a check.

 These grants are exempt from 1098-T reporting and exempt from taxation altogether.

-No, HEERF II Emergency Funds will not reduce your financial aid package.
+No, HEERF III Emergency Funds will not reduce your financial aid package.